ProbablePrime/heartbeat/README.md

 A heartbeat monitor.

-This module is based off [jasonkuhrt-heartbeat](https://github.com/jasonkuhrt/heartbeat) but differes in that the heartbeat will continue to call the flatlinefunction unless there has been at least 1 call to the heartbeat.
+This module is based off [jasonkuhrt-heartbeat](https://github.com/jasonkuhrt/heartbeat) but differes in that the heartbeat will continue to call the flatline function unless there has been at least 1 call to the heartbeat.

 Its designed to monitor data streams on an open connection for some form of state.
 Where a